msardonini/flyMS/docs/process_diagram.md

 * **flyMS Webserver** - Serves HTML web app on port 5000.
 Edits the flight configuration file with user's input, and forwards it to the flyMS flight program when requested.
 It also sends/receives custom commands from external hardware
-* **PruManager** - Owner of the PRU, ensures that only one process is sending commands to the PRU at any given time
 * **Mission Interface** - Interface between the mission computer and the flight controller.
 Messages are passed via UART, and serialized as mavlink messages
 * **flyMS** - Main flight controller, executes the inner/outer control loops for the drone.
 It gets configuration